Sanoj-Raja/Sanoj-Raja/README.md

 ## Hey 👋, I'm Sanoj Raja!

 ### Glad to see you here!
 I'm a self taught programmer & developer from India.
 I'm a passionate learner who's always willing to learn and work across technologies 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently doing & learning Dart, Flutter & Python.
+I'm currently into cross-platform mobile apps development using Google Flutter & Dart Programing Language.

 <img align="right" width="400" height="300" alt="developer" src="https://github.com/Sanoj-Raja/Sanoj-Raja/blob/main/developer.gif?raw=true" width="700" height="520" />

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Dart, Flutter, Python, Javascript, etc.
+- 🛠 &nbsp; I’m currently working with Dart, Flutter & Python.
 - 🚀 &nbsp; I’m currently learning Cross Platform Mobile App Development.
 - 💬 &nbsp; Ask me about anything [here](https://github.com/Sanoj-Raja/Sanoj-Raja/issues/1)!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Computers run on binary code, which means that their software is written using only 1s and 0s.